ibm-build-lab/terraform-ibm-cloud-pak/modules/roks/example/README.md

 ## Run using local Terraform Client

-If running these modules from your local terminal, you need to set the credentials to access IBM Cloud.
+Set the credentials to access IBM Cloud.
 Go [here](../../../CREDENTIALS.md) for details.

 For instructions to run using the local Terraform Client on your local machine go [here](../../../Using_Terraform.md).